apache/avro/doc/content/en/docs/++version++/Specification/_index.md

 * _map_ data may not be compared.
 It is an error to attempt to compare data containing maps unless those maps are in an `"order":"ignore"` record field.

 ## Object Container Files
 Avro includes a simple object container file format.
 A file has a schema, and all objects stored in the file must be written according to that schema, using binary encoding.
 Objects are stored in blocks that may be compressed.
-Syncronization markers are used between blocks to permit efficient splitting of files for MapReduce processing.
+Synchronization markers are used between blocks to permit efficient splitting of files for MapReduce processing.

 Files may include arbitrary user-specified metadata.